-K. Engagement policies

-Is engagement part of the environmental or social investment strategy and which are the engagement policies?
-Are there any management procedures applicable to sustainability-related controversies in investee companies?
+K. Engagement policies Is engagement part of the environmental or social investment strategy and which are the engagement policies?
+Are there any management procedures applicable to sustainabilityrelated controversies in investee companies?

-In order to monitor the environmental and social characteristics of the Compartment on an ongoing basis and in order to drive high ESG standards, the Investment Manager will implement an engagement plan per Portfolio Company based on the Themes Assessment, the UN SDG Target Assessment (to the extent relevant) (see Section C. above) and the ESG Scoring (see Section D. above) and priorities are allocated depending on the scale of the issues identified and the potential for improvement.
-The Investment Manager will relay back the selected material ESG-related issues to the Portfolio Company to establish a plan for addressing them.
-The specific level of engagement and the resulting actions will be defined individually for each Portfolio Company.
+In order to monitor the environmental and social characteristics of the Compartment on an ongoing basis and in order to drive high ESG standards, the Investment Manager will implement an engagement plan per Portfolio Company based on the Themes Assessment, the UN SDG Target Assessment (to the extent relevant) (see Section C. above) and the ESG Scoring (see Section D.